tmtsoftware/icd/icd/README.md

   -s <jsonSchemaFile> | --schema <jsonSchemaFile>
         JSON schema file to use to validate the single input, assumed to be in HOCON (*.conf) or JSON (*.json) format -o <outputFile> | --out <outputFile>
-        Saves the ICD to the given file in a format based on the file's suffix (md, html, pdf)
+        Saves the API to the given file in a format based on the file's suffix (md, html, pdf)
 ```

 Note that for testing you can also convert a single input or schema file to JSON format by combining -i or -s with -o file.json.